Israel bombs Gaza region where civilians were told to seek refuge, as mediators try to unlock aid

 “Bombardments should be immediately stopped.
 Muslim nations are angry,” Khamenei said, according to state media.

-Hamas’ military wing released a hostage video on Monday showing a dazed woman having her arm wrapped with bandages.
-The woman, who identified herself as Mia Schem, 21, rocked slightly as she spoke, the sound of explosions reverberating in the background.

-The plight of the hostages — Hamas claims it has more than 200 of them — has dominated the Israeli media since the attack.
-Interviews with relatives of hostages are shown over and over on television.
-Israeli officials have vowed to maintain the siege of Gaza until the hostages are released.

 Kullab reported from Baghdad.
 Nessman reported from Jerusalem.
+Lee reported from Amman.
 Associated Press journalists Amy Teibel in Jerusalem; Abby Sewell in Beirut; Samy Magdy and Jack Jeffrey in Cairo; and Ashraf Sweilam in el-Arish, Egypt contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.